Try Water Aerobics For Back Pain If Regular Exercise Gets Too Painful

 However, there are some studies that point towards them.

 For instance, one 2009 review of the studies carried out to date found that therapeutic aquatic exercise could be beneficial overall for people with chronic lower back pain.

 So what exactly are the main benefits for us?

 Well firstly exercising in the water gives you a temporary relief from gravity and the strain that it puts on your body.

-The buoyancy of the water instead supports your body weight which minimises the weight placed on the spine, putting less stress on it as you exercise.
+As the buoyancy of the water supports your body weight, which minimises the pressure on the spine and puts less stress on it as you exercise.

-Secondly, the lack of strain and pressure on your muscles and joints allows you to perform a greater range of motion than you'd be able to achieve outside of the pool.
+Secondly, this reduced pressure on your muscles and joints allows you to perform a greater range of motion than you'd be able to achieve outside of the pool.

 And this helps to increase your mobility in an environment that minimises the risk of injury by doing so.

 Thirdly, exercising in the water provides you with a great core workout.

 As the mild resistance created by the water allows you to strengthen and condition your hips, abs, and lower back muscles.